Center for Continuing Education

 Continuing Education Admission

-Adults 24 years of age and older may wish to—or be required to—take courses for credit as a non-matriculated student.
+Adults 24 years of age and older may wish—or be required—to take courses for credit as non-matriculated students.
 Non-matriculated students working to establish their academic credibility for admission to Le Moyne College may take up to 11 credit hours per semester.
-Students are eligible to apply for matriculation/admission after the completion of between nine and 18 credit hours; classes taken should include one college core course, one course from the intended major, and—if mathematics is required in the intended major—one course in mathematics.
-Non-matriculated students must apply for matriculation after 18 credit hours have been attempted, at which point they are expected to meet Requirements for Transfer Admission.
+Students are eligible to apply for matriculation/admission after the completion of between nine and 18 credit hours; classes taken should include at least one college core course, one course from the intended major, and—if mathematics is required in the intended major—one course in mathematics.
+Non-matriculated students must apply for matriculation after 18 credit hours have been attempted, at which point they are expected to meet Transfer Admission requirements.
 Occasional exceptions are made at the discretion of the department.

 CCE recognizes that some adult learners, due to the demands of careers and families, can only attend evening classes.
 Continuing Education students are welcome to select a course of study from any of Le Moyne College’s majors.
-Daytime course work is required for some majors; other programs can be completed at night.
+Daytime course work is required for most majors; other programs, such as the BSPS, can be completed with courses at night, online, and in hybrid formats across the calendar year.
+Students interested in the BSPS apply as transfer students.

 Success for Veterans Program

-The Le Moyne College Success for Veterans Program offers veterans, service members, and their families a point of contact who provides support throughout each student's educational experience.
+The Le Moyne College Success for Veterans Program offers veterans, service members, and their families a point of contact who helps support each student's educational journey.
 The program provides assistance with educational benefits, academic advisement and support, and connections with campus and community resources.
 Veterans and service members enjoy a Veterans’ House on campus, the Student Veterans Association, and special events throughout the year.

-Many people opt to change career direction after receiving their baccalaureate degrees.
-CCE can help students enroll in courses for credit that are required for admission to graduate programs—for example, pre-med coursework—or for certification, as in those preparing to become certified public accountants.
+Many people opt to change direction after receiving their baccalaureate degrees.
+CCE can help students enroll in courses that are required for admission to graduate programs—for example, pre-med coursework—or for certification, as in those preparing to become certified public accountants.
 These students are permitted to exceed the 18 credit hour limit established for non-matriculated students.
+Please also see the certificate opportunity below for nurses with a bachelor's degree in another discipline.

 A five-course Post-Baccalaureate RN to MS Certificate is available for the registered nurse who has a bachelor’s degree in a field other than nursing; it prepares the RN for entrance into a Le Moyne graduate nursing program.